Burton upon Trent Town Hall

 Burton upon Trent Town Hall is a municipal building in King Edward Place, Burton upon Trent, Staffordshire, England.
 It is a Grade II listed building.

 History

+The building

 In the mid 19th century local council meetings were held in the old Town Hall in the Market Square: this was a building which was commissioned by the lord of the manor, Lord Paget.
 It had been designed in the classical style, possibly by James Wyatt, and completed in 1772.